connorimes/he-profiler-jni/README.md

     </dependency>
 ```

-`edu.uchicago.cs.heprofiler.HeartbeatEnergyMonProfiler` provides static methods for initializing and destroying the profilers.
+`edu.uchicago.cs.heprofiler.HEProfiler` provides static methods for initializing and destroying the profilers.
-Events are processed through the `edu.uchicago.cs.heprofiler.HeartbeatEnergyMonProfilerEvent` interface - the default implementation is `edu.uchicago.cs.heprofiler.DefaultHEPEvent`.
+Events are processed through the `edu.uchicago.cs.heprofiler.HEProfilerEvent` interface - the default implementation is `edu.uchicago.cs.heprofiler.DefaultHEProfilerEvent`.
-Note that the default implementation is not thread safe - you must provide synchronization as needed!

 When launching, you will need to set the property `java.library.path` to include the location of the native library created by the module `libhe-profiler-wrapper` and its dependencies.